 AHPs will qualify as minimum essential coverage under the Affordable Care Act, so you or your business won’t have to pay a tax penalty for relying on them.
-Yet unlike most health coverage that you can buy on your own, association health plans are not regulated by the ACA and the Department of Health and Human Services.
+Yet unlike most health coverage that you can buy on your own, association health plans are barely regulated by the ACA and the Department of Health and Human Services.

 Instead, some rules for association plans are reviewed by the Department of Labor.
 Since AHPs are funded by employers, they are considered Multiple Employer Welfare Arrangements (MEWAs) under an older federal law known as ERISA.
 Other AHP rules may fall under state regulation instead of the federal government.